Lifestyle changes have made children more vulnerable, says Pune child rights activist

-Fresh on the heels of mid-day's report on child abuse in Pune rising by a staggering 41 per cent, child rights activist and founder trustee of Dyana Devi Childline, Dr Anuradha Sahasrabuddhe pointed out that premature exposure to explicit content on television and the Internet has increased children’s vulnerability, and spoke of the efforts to empower children, be it through gammat shalas (fun schools) or the Bal Sena
+Fresh on the heels of mid-day's report on child abuse in Pune rising by a staggering 41%, child rights activist Dr Anuradha Sahasrabuddhe points out that premature exposure to explicit content on TV and Internet has increased children's vulnerability

 mid-day: Who are the children who call your helpline?